erdogant/erdogant/README.rst

+Hi there.
+I'm Erdogan 👋

+I ❤️ to learn everyday and I am currently sharing a little bit of my knowledge to the world through my blogs and open source github projects.

+Connect with me on:
+🏢 LinkedIn
+💡 Medium

 **A structured list of my repo's**

 All Repos can be found in the Repositories section.
 If Sphinx pages are available, the link will directly go to the documenation pages.